gholler-sopra/hydrator-plugins/transform-plugins/docs/Decompressor-transform.md

 Example
 -------

-This example decompresses the fields fname, lname and cost of a dataset using the decompression format provided with the field.
+The following example decompresses the fields fname, lname, and cost of a dataset using the decompression format provided with the field.
 ```
 {
     "name": "Field Decompressor",